‘The Bachelor’ Winner Cassie Randolph Opens Up About Relationship With Colton Underwood

 I was going to wait until west coast aired to post this, but I am too impatient.
 So here it goes!
 The secret is finally out!!!
 Colton, you truly have my heart ♥️ Walking into this experience, I honestly wasn’t sure that true love could come from it.
 It hasn’t necessarily been the easiest road to get to where we are, but if that’s what it took to get here, then every single twist and turn has been undeniably WORTH IT.
 The last 4 months, just focusing on “us” have been amazing and you have become my best friend.
 You have shown me the purest, strongest love that any girl could ask for.
 You jumped a fence, took a risk, and challenged the “rules” to fight for us.
 I can’t even begin to describe how lucky I feel to have you by my side.
 I am so excited to see what is next for us in this new phase of our “journey”… I’d jump a thousand fences for you and “like, I know, I KNOW”???? that I love you more than words, point blank♥️ ps. you still give me butterflies ????

-More than 15,000 people commented on Cassie’s post and it looks like most of the commentary was positive and supportive of The Bachelor couple.
-Randolph also shared a handful of updates via her Instagram Stories that showed how happy the couple is to finally be able to be open about their relationship.
+More than 15,000 people commented on Cassie’s post, and it looks like most of the commentary was positive and supportive of The Bachelor couple.
+Randolph also shared a handful of updates via her Instagram Stories that showed how happy the couple is to finally be able to open up about their relationship.

-The Insta Stories showed Cassie and Colton sipping champagne on the flight from Los Angeles to New York, and it showed some cute updates from her sister Michelle and brother Landon.
-It’s clear that the Randolph family has gotten to know Underwood quite well over these past few months and it looks like those close to the couple are big fans of this pairing.
+The Instagram Stories in question showed Cassie and Colton sipping champagne on the flight from Los Angeles to New York, and it showed some cute updates from her sister, Michelle, and brother, Landon.
+It’s clear that the Randolph family has gotten to know Underwood quite well over these past few months, and it looks like those close to the couple are big fans of this pairing.

 View this post on Instagram